Germany (Air Force), Federal Republic of

 Flight surgeons in the field / AIRMEDEVAC

 Appropriate and continuous aeromedical support is also an essential factor in successfully maintaining military flight operations at a deployed operating base.
 Special requirements thus apply with regard to the training, motivation and proficiency of flight surgeons stationed in the field.
-A deployed flight surgeon must also be capable of acting as Aeromedical Evacuation Coordinating Officer (AECO), providing the aeromedical expertise required by the casualty evacuation chain.
+A deployed flight surgeon must also be capable of acting as an Aeromedical Evacuation Coordinating Officer (AECO), providing the aeromedical expertise required by the casualty evacuation chain.

 In order to ensure the best possible medical results for the patients in accordance with the fundamental guideline of the Bundeswehr Joint Medical Service, a particular focus is placed on AIRMEDEVAC as a significant component of the evacuation chain.
-For this purpose, the German Air Force has a tried and tested system in place, which consists of various kinds of aircraft with different medical equipment, an airborne and aeromedical transport command system, and established standard operating procedures.
+For this purpose, the German Air Force has a proved and tested system in place, which consists of various kinds of aircraft with different medical equipment, an aeromedical transport command system, and established standard operating procedures.
 The introduction of the A400 M Airbus with its enhanced capacity and operational potential represents a significant extension of the spectrum of aircraft that can be used in STRAT- and TACAIRMEDEVAC missions.
-To provide for strategic patient air evacuation worldwide, the German Air Force maintains an A310 MRTT Airbus with full medical configuration and the corresponding personnel in rapid response status at all times.
+To provide for strategic aeromedical evacuation worldwide, the German Air Force additionally maintains an A310 MRTT Airbus with full medical configuration and the corresponding personnel in rapid response status at all times.
 In 2021 the Airbus A310 will be replaced by the A330 of the MMF, the Multinational - Multirole Transport Tanker -Fleet, stationed in Eindhoven, NLD and Köln, DEU.
 The aircraft in AE-configuration of the MMF will be stationed only in Köln and tasked by the EATC (European Air Transport Command).
 In its maximum configuration, the A330 will be able to carry up to 6 intensive care and 16 intermediate and low care patients.